amir-ben-shimol/book-shuffle-app/README.md

 -   **Upload Goodreads CSV**: Users can upload their `.csv` file export of book lists from Goodreads.
 -   **Goodreads Integration**: The app integrates with the user's Goodreads account, allowing seamless access to their book information.
--   **Goodreads API**: Utilizes the Goodreads API to display detailed book information, including cover, title, author, and description.
+-   **Goodreads API**: Utilizes the Goodreads API to display detailed book information, including cover, title, author, description and similar books.
 -   **Book Search**: Users can search for books using the Goodreads API and add them to their library.
 -   **Detailed Book Info**: Includes title, author, description, and reviews count for each book.
 -   **Shuffle Book**: Allows users to shuffle books based on various filters.